Western & Central Bhutan

 Overnight in Paro.

-After breakfast transfer to Paro International Airport for your departure flight to Singapore (or Bangkok).
+After breakfast transfer to Paro International Airport for your departure flight.

 We can also organise a similar 10-day itinerary replacing the Ura valley touring on Day 06 with a visit to Gangtey/Phobjikha valley.
 The rest of the itinerary remains the same.